yoursunny/ndn6-tools/prefix-proxy.md

-# prefix-proxy
+# ndn6-prefix-proxy

-`prefix-proxy` tool receives prefix registration commands on `/localhop/nfd/rib/register` and `/localhop/nfd/rib/unregister` prefixes, and proxies them to NFD management under `/localhost/nfd` prefix.
+`ndn6-prefix-proxy` tool receives prefix registration commands on `/localhop/nfd/rib/register` and `/localhop/nfd/rib/unregister` prefixes, and proxies them to NFD management under `/localhost/nfd` prefix.
 It performs additional validation that confines the registered prefix within the identity name of the signing key.

 ## Usage